 My current research interests are around communication technologies across devices (desktop computers/laptops, smartphones, tablets and smartwatches) and how they affect our sense of availability and work-life balance.
 I am interested in how people use technologies to shape boundaries between work and personal life, and how they work around technology constraints to make this happen.
 I have focussed primarily on email management, as it is one of the most common communication technologies out there, but consider any communication channel used by participants.
 You can read more about my PhD project on this website: Digital Boundaries.

-Here you can find a collection of research projects I have been involved in since my MSc:
+Here you can find a collection of research projects I have been involved in:

 Context-Aware Notifications and Smartwatches (2015-2017)

 Keywords: notifications, geofencing, smartwatches, cross-device interaction, work-life balance, work-home boundaries, contextual interviews, diary study, autoethnography, mixed methods.

 Email Use in a Multi-Account, Multi-Device World (2014-2016)

 Keywords: email, cross-device interaction, work-life balance, work-home boundaries, contextual interviews, diary study, mixed methods.